NC3-LU/cases_web/documentation.md

 If we want to add a new category, we have to add the new name in "**list-name**".

 Then, we add a tag-name to the new page from the new category.
 This tag must be added to "**list-cat**".

+You need also to add the right event in the stylesheet.

 On the page /publications.md there is the first category opened because of the category's page which is "iso", the